Soccer positions are essential to understanding the beautiful game, and they shape the tactics and outcomes of matches.

 The additional defender allows for greater protection against opposition attacks.

-Wing backs in this formation have a crucial role, needing to support both defense and attack.
+Wing backs in this formation have a crucial role, needing to support both defense and attack, often requiring them to tackle opponents effectively.

 This formation is often used by teams looking to absorb pressure and hit opponents on the counter-attack.